 So I hope you’ve become a believer in the little proverb I’ve coined to remind my clients “An ounce of prehab is worth a pound of rehab.”

-For more info on health and wellness programs please visit www.mirabaiholland.com
+For more health and fitness information and at home exercise programs please visit www.mirabaiholland.com

 EASE IN, BECOME MOBILE, GET STRONG, LIVE LONG!
 Healthy Life

 Follow Mirabai Holland, Certified Health Coach & Certified Exercise Physiologist

 NEW MIRABAI HOLLAND ART!
 CHECK IT OUT AT MirabaiHollandART

 For more information on women health and fitness and in home exercise programs for women check out www.mirabaiholland.com

 For more info on women health and fitness and at home exercise programs come and visit me at www.mirabaiholland.com and be Fabulous Forever!

 Follow Mirabai Holland on

 Certified Health Coach, Certified Exercise Physiologist